 - How to create the “driving” bass lines consisting of high, mid, low and sub sounds

-- How to EQ the bass layers to ensure they all sit together and don’t muddy the mix
+- How to synthesize the bass layers to ensure they all sit together and don’t muddy the mix

-- Synthesis tips and techniques for bass and leads, and how to layer and process them.
+- Synthesis tips and techniques for leads, and how to layer and process them.

 - How to create and tune drums

-- Tricks to creating the classic slurred clap and snare sounds
+- Tricks to creating the classic slurred clap/snare sounds

 - How to create percussive overlays